amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 eShopOnDapr uses the secrets management building block for two secrets:

 - the password for connecting to the Redis cache and
 - the API-key for using the Twilio Sendgrid API.
-The application uses this to send emails using a Dapr output binding (as described in the [Bindings building block chapter](bindings-buildingblock.md)).
+The application uses Twillio to send emails using a Dapr output binding (as described in the [Bindings building block chapter](bindings-buildingblock.md)).

 When running the application using Docker Compose, the **local file** secrets management component is used.
 In the `dapr/components` folder of the eShopOnDapr repository, you find configuration file `eshop-secretstore.yaml`.
 It configures the local file secrets store component: